1. Choose the date

 More to come…

-We hope our experts have given you valuable insight into marketing your app.
+We hope our experts have given you valuable insight into mobile marketing for your app.

 With these tips you are well on your way to getting your app to the right people at the best time.
 As always we we are committed to your success and believe in your mission.